alfito234/gigih-final-project/readme.md

-# Gigih Mid-Term Project (back-end)
+# Gigih Mid-Term Project (Back-End)

 ## Database Structure

-In this project, we use a MongoDB database to store our data.
-The database has 3 main Collections: videos, products, and comments. the videos collection stores information about videos, the products collection stores information from the list of products, and the comments collection stores comments from a video.
-The structure of the collections is as follows:
+This project employs a MongoDB database to store data, organized into three main collections: videos, products, and comments.
+The *videos* collection stores information about videos, the *products* collection stores details about products, and the *comments* collection holds comments related to videos.
+Here's an overview of the collection structures:

 ## Features

-Required:
+Mandatory:

 - Video Thumbnail List
 - Product List